Here’s an understatement: The U.S. tax code is complicated.

 Other Methods for Organizing Tax Papers

-Shoeboxed is another online company that offers a solution for tax documents and small businesses.
-Shoeboxed is an excellent tool for small business owners, freelancers, contractors, and those in similar lines of work.
-It’s a fairly powerful tool that can scan your documents right into QuickBooks.
-Click here for a free trial.
+Shoeboxed is another company with a cloud storage solution for tax documents and small businesses.
+For small business owners, freelancers, contractors and those in similar lines of work, it’s a powerful tool that can scan your documents right into QuickBooks.

 Which Tax Documents Should You Keep?